-A port-wine stain is a patch of skin that a baby is born with, usually over their face, neck or scalp, which looks pink or pale purple.
+A port-wine stain is a differently coloured patch of skin that a baby is born with.
+It is usually over their face, neck or scalp, and looks pink or pale purple.
+It is often called a port-wine birthmark now.

 What is a port-wine stain?